Get the right information straight to your inbox

 Switching on your VPN and changing your location is a tried-and-tested method of keeping your location and real identity hidden from TikTok.

 This puts control over your privacy in your own hands by preventing the app from monitoring your IP address.
+Additionally, there are various VPN plugin chrome that you can use to easily switch between different virtual locations while browsing TikTok.

 Make sure no one else has access to your list of contacts, as this is personal information and should be kept that way.
 It is essential that you disable TikTok’s access to your contacts.